harismuneer/Ultimate-Social-Scrapers/README.md

 - <a href="https://buy.paddle.com/product/638651"><b>Gold (49.99$)</b> -> 2 hours of development</a>
 - <a href="https://buy.paddle.com/product/638654"><b>Silver (19.99$)</b> -> 1 hour of development</a>

-**So, now is the time for all those folks who benefited from the tool to show some support:)**
+**So, now is the time for all those folks who benefited from the tool to show some support :)**
 </p>